-The airport features two aviation related business: Camden Jet Center and Aircraft Maintenance Services.
-Camden Jet Center, a full service FBO, offers Jet A and 100LL aircraft fuel, community hangar storage, a flight school, chartering, conference room, courtesy and rental automobiles, and catering.
-Aircraft Maintenance Services is an award winning maintenance facility catering to everything from the smaller recreational aircraft to the larger turboprops and business jets.
+The airport also houses an aircraft related business: Aircraft Maintenance Services, an award winning maintenance facility catering to everything from the smaller recreational aircraft to larger turboprops and business jets.

 The airport, which features a 5000’ lighted runway and a 2998’ crosswind runway, is conveniently located just 4 miles from downtown Camden, 10 minutes from Interstate 20 and just over a half hour from Columbia, South Carolina.